 Sometimes REQUIRED.
 Code hash value.
 If the ID Token is issued from the Authorization Endpoint with a code, this is REQUIRED.
 Its value is the base64url encoding of the left-most half of the hash of the octets of the ASCII representation of the code value, where the hash algorithm used is the hash algorithm used in the alg parameter of the ID Token's JWS (Jones, M., Bradley, J., and N. Sakimura, “JSON Web Signature (JWS),” May 2013.)
 [JWS] header.
 For instance, if the alg is HS512, hash the code value with SHA-512, then take the left-most 256 bits and base64url encode them.
+JSON String.

 acr

 OPTIONAL.
 Authentication Context Class Reference.
-String specifying an Authentication Context Class Reference value that identifies the Authentication Context Class that the authentication performed satisfied.
+JSON String specifying an Authentication Context Class Reference value that identifies the Authentication Context Class that the authentication performed satisfied.
 The value "0" indicates the End-User authentication did not meet the requirements of ISO/IEC 29115 (International Organization for Standardization, “ISO/IEC FDIS 29115 -- Information technology - Security techniques - Entity authentication assurance framework,” December 2012.)
 [ISO29115] level 1.
 Authentication using a long-lived browser cookie, for instance, is one example where the use of "level 0" is appropriate.
 Authentications with level 0 SHOULD never be used to authorize access to any resource of any monetary value.
 (This corresponds to the OpenID 2.0 PAPE (Recordon, D., Jones, M., Bufu, J., Ed., Daugherty, J., Ed., and N. Sakimura, “OpenID Provider Authentication Policy Extension 1.0,” December 2008.)
 [OpenID.PAPE] nist_auth_level 0.)
 An absolute URI or a registered name (Johansson, L., “An IANA Registry for Level of Assurance (LoA) Profiles,” August 2012.)
 [RFC6711] MAY be used as an acr value.
 The definition of particular values to be used in the acr Claim is beyond the scope of this specification.
 Parties using this claim will need to agree upon the meanings of the values used, which may be context-specific.

 amr